tfsec/tfsec.github.io/_docs/aws/AWS043.md

 ---
-title: aws-iam-require-uppercase-in-passwords - IAM Password policy should have requirement for at least one uppercase character.
+title: IAM Password policy should have requirement for at least one uppercase character.
+shortcode: aws-iam-require-uppercase-in-passwords
+legacy: AWS043
 summary: IAM Password policy should have requirement for at least one uppercase character.
 resources: [aws_iam_account_password_policy]
-permalink: /docs/aws/aws-iam-require-uppercase-in-passwords/
+permalink: /docs/aws/iam/require-uppercase-in-passwords/
+redirect_from:
+  - /docs/aws/AWS043/
 ---

 ### Explanation

 ,